yangzhou12/BenchX/README.md

 > **Adapting MMSegmentation**: We provide the necessary files for adapting MMSegmentation in [unifed_segmentation/](unifed_segmentation/).
 Please modify the installed MMSegmentaiton framework in [mmsegmentation/](mmsegmentation/) by adding the provided files before training and evaluation.

 ### 3. Report Generation
-To fine-tune the MedVLP model for report generation, run this command:
+To fine-tune a MedVLP model for report generation, run this command:
 ```
 python bin/train.py config/report_generation/$dataset/$method.yml
 ```

 ### 4. Evaluation
-To evaluate fine-tuned MedVLP model, run:
+To evaluate fine-tuned MedVLP models, run:

 ```
 # For classification and report generation